 Some of you may wonder if we've been breeding goats for 20 years we should be able to boast about generations of homebred champions like some breeders can.
 Our main focus back then was to have those goats pay for themselves and then some, and they could do it easily by export.
 Showing was secondary.
 Today we strive to produce correct show winning goats that can score excellent or above through linear appraisal as a mature doe, but our herd's main purpose is to produce milk for our table.
 That milk is used to drink, cook with, make cheese, and raise hogs, chickens, and a calf that we butcher to feed our family.
 We are thankful to know exactly what we are feeding our growing children, and we thank God everyday for providing those wonderful goats for our family.

-Over the years we have tried to utilize all of the tools ADGA has to offer by using Linear Appraisal, milk test and attend sanctioned dairy goat shows.
-We have had the herd linear appraised 9 times with the first appraisal held in 1995.
-In the spring of 2009 we enrolled our herd on Standard DHI milk test and every year we attend 5-12 ADGA sanctioned shows and fit the national show in when it is within reasonable traveling distance.
+Over the years we have tried to utilize all of the tools ADGA has to offer by using Linear Appraisal, Milk Test and attend ADGA sanctioned dairy goat shows.
+We have the herd linear appraised when it fits our schedule with the very first appraisal held back in 1995.
+In the spring of 2009 we enrolled the herd on Standard DHI milk test after being off milk test for several years.
+Every year we try to attend 5-12 shows and fit the National Show in when it is within reasonable driving distance.

-Kids are raised on a CAEV prevention program of heat treated colostrum and pasteurized goat milk.
-All births are tended to, very rarely does a birth take place that I'm not standing right in the pen.
-We have a home monitor system and births are watched constantly.
-Kids are taken immediately and brought into the house for at least 24 hrs, where they stay in a play pen in our utility room.
-Our herd has been tested negative for CAEV and CL for many years through various labs, but we have consistently used WSU/WADDL for this service since 2003.
-If you wish to see the paperwork, we can provide it.
-Kids are offered grain and alfalfa hay at an early age and fed milk by a bucket milk feeder for at least 3 months.
+Kids are raised on a CAEV prevention program of Land O Lakes Colostrum Replacement, heat treated goat colostrum, and pasteurized goat milk.
+All births are tended to and we have a camera monitor system so labor and births are watched constantly.
+Kids are taken immediately and brought into the house for at least 24 hours, where they stay in a play pen in our utility room.
+They are then housed and raised in a separate barn from the adult goats.
+Kids are offered alfalfa hay and grain at an early age and fed pasteurized goat milk by a bucket lambar feeder for 12 weeks.

 If something interests you, then lets talk!!
 Feel free to email or call us and we'll try our best to find an animal to fit your needs.
 Please be aware that there are no guarantees with genetics.
 This is a challenge that all breeders face, sometimes the breeding works and sometimes it doesn't!
 We will do our best to educate you on the strengths and weaknesses of each animal.
 We cannot guarantee how an udder will turn out on a doe kid, or how a buck's genetics will mesh with your herd.
 We do guarantee a healthy CAEV negative kid when shipped to you or picked up at our farm.
 PJ-Baileys' reserves 20 straws of semen from any buck sold for the cost of collection, and we adbide by ADGA Recommended Trade Practices for Members (ADGA Guidebook, bylaws article XIX)